 – expenditure required to be incurred under law.

 Note: Prepayments can be a little confusing, so before you commit to making a payment please feel free to call us with any queries or assistance if required.

 Accelerating expenditure – non-SBE

 This is where a business taxpayer brings forward expenditure on regular, on-going deductible items.
 Business taxpayers are generally entitled to deductions on an ‘incurred basis’.
-Therefore, there is generally no requirement for the expense to be paid by 30 June 2018 (as long as the expense has genuinely been ‘incurred’, it will generally be deductible).
+Therefore, there is generally no requirement for the expense to be paid by 30 June 2019 (i.e., as long as the expense has genuinely been ‘incurred’, it will generally be deductible).

 The following may act as a checklist of possible accelerated expenditure:

-- Depreciating assets costing $100 or less can be written off in the year of purchase.
-Depreciating assets costing less than $1,000 can be allocated to a low value pool and depreciated at 18.75% (which is half of the full rate of 37.5%) in their first year regardless of the date of purchase.
+- Depreciating assets – Non-SBEs with annual turnover (including that of some related entities) of less than $50 million can claim an immediate deduction for assets costing less than $30,000, for assets acquired and first used (or installed ready for use) between 7:30pm (AEST) 2 April 2019 and 30 June 2019.
+Depreciating assets costing $100 or less can be written off in the year of purchase.
+Depreciating assets costing less than $1,000 can be allocated to a low-value pool and depreciated at 18.75% (which is half of the full rate of 37.5%) in their first year, regardless of the date of purchase.

 - Repairs – repairs to office premises, equipment, cars or other business items.